Fastflag1/Fast-flags-/README.md

 # 🏁 Fast Flags 🚩

-**Important**: To use **Fast Flags** on Windows, you'll need to **disable Windows security features** temporarily to install the green code.
-Please ensure you follow these steps carefully.
+**Important**: To use **Fast Flags** on Windows, you must temporarily disable certain security features to install the green code.
+Please follow the steps carefully to proceed with the installation.

 ## 🔐 **Disable Windows Security Features**
-Before proceeding with the installation of **Fast Flags**, you'll need to turn off certain security settings to allow the installation of the green code.
-This includes disabling features like Windows Defender and SmartScreen protection.
+Before proceeding with the installation of **Fast Flags**, make sure to turn off certain Windows security settings.
+This includes disabling Windows Defender and SmartScreen protection.

+### Steps to disable security settings:
 1. **Open Windows Security Settings**:
    - Go to **Start Menu** → **Settings** → **Privacy & Security** → **Windows Security**.
 2. **Disable Windows Defender**: